ochienggot/tiglas.github.io/about/index.md

 ---
 <!-- ![me]({{site.baseurl}}/images/nick2.png) -->

-I'm currently a Masters Computer Science student at Uppsala university, graduating in June 2016.
-I previously worked as a Billing engineer at Safaricom.
+I am a Master's student in Computer Science at Uppsala university.
+I previously worked as a System engineer at Safaricom.
 <!--<span title="Linkedin profile">More <a href="https://www.linkedin.com/in/nicholasgot" rel="nofollow">
 here</a>.</span>-->

 </> Programming skills

 * Fluent in Python and Java
-* I also have some exposure to C/C++
+* C/C++ (prior experience)
 * Bash scripting
+* Android programming (beginner)

 What do I do in my free time?

-* Personal projects, the latest being a toy web crawler implementation in Java.
-GitHub: <a href="https://github.com/Tiglas"> tiglas </a>.
+* I like learning new technologies.
+I am currently picking up Android programming by building applications.
+I have recently built a popular movies app.
+These side projects are hosted on Github: <a href="https://github.com/Tiglas"> tiglas </a>.
 * Languages intrigue me a lot - I'm currently learning [survival] Swedish.
 * I am a member of <a href="http://www.v-dala.se/association/samba-sao-miguel/"> Samba São Miguel</a> where I get to practise my rather awkward dance moves.